Free Download

 What is file metadata?

 File metadata is information embedded within a file that describes its properties beyond the visible content.
 Photos contain EXIF data including camera model, GPS coordinates and timestamps.
-PDFs embed author name, software version and edit history.
 Office documents store author, organization, revision count and total editing time.

 Can photos reveal my location?